cjkrolak/photo_archive/CONTRIBUTING.md

 # Ground Rules:
 1. Contributors are respectful, considerate, collaborative, and open-minded.
 2. Code is tested by author prior to pull requests.
-3. GitFlow process is followed: code is developed off of `main` branch tip, `main` branch should remain viable at all times.
+3. GitFlow process is followed: code is developed off of `master` branch tip, `master` branch should remain viable at all times.
 4. Developers warranty their contributions, and are responsible for resolving issues with it.
 Code is reliable, and developers continuously strive to improve code reliability.
 5. Standard conventions are followed, new code is consistent with incumbent code.
 Python PEP8 style guide is followed.
 6. issue tickets are singular, descriptive and comprehensive.